 Sometimes, when we think about the word “journaling,” it brings us back to our adolescent days wherein we would write in a notebook about our day and on what we feel.
 We talk about our friends, what happened during our day and of course, talk about the person we like.
 It is all so cheesy, and we tend to shy away from it now that we are adults.
 But if you ask psychologists, they would recommend that you still go on with doing it now for therapeutic purposes.
+Kyle Bourassa said, “To be able to create a story in a structured way—not just re-experience your emotions but make meaning out of them—allows you to process those feelings in a more physiologically adaptive way.”

 Being able to write about your day and your feelings are beneficial especially when you’re going through depression, anxiety or stress.
 This could be an outlet to help you check with your thoughts and feelings so you would not get too worked up with dealing with your emotions daily.
 Effective journaling could give you positive effects on your daily tasks.